 Code Compliance & Fire Regulations

-- California Fire Code — outlines self-luminous sign acceptability and disposal standards.
+- California Fire Code — self-luminous acceptability/disposal.

 Conclusion